mtconnect/cppagent/README.md

 Assets
 -----

 Assets are associated with a device but do not have a data item they are mapping to.
-They therefor get the special data item name `@ASSET@`.
+They therefore get the special data item name `@ASSET@`.
 Assets can be sent either on one line or multiple lines depending on the adapter requirements.
 The single line form is as follows:

 	2012-02-21T23:59:33.460470Z|@ASSET@|KSSP300R.1|CuttingTool|<CuttingTool>...

-This form associates updates the asset id KSSP300R.1 for a cutting tool with the text at the end.
+This form updates the asset id KSSP300R.1 for a cutting tool with the text at the end.
 For multiline assets, use the keyword `--multiline--` with a following unique string as follows:

 		2012-02-21T23:59:33.460470Z|@ASSET@|KSSP300R.1|CuttingTool|--multiline--0FED07ACED
 		<CuttingTool>